 While your daily work, study and social routine may have been disrupted during the COVID-19 pandemic, your skincare routine doesn’t need to be a victim of lockdown.
 In fact, lockdown is the perfect time to perfect your home skincare regimen.
+Read on to get tips for healthy skin at this time.

 1. Cleanse thy skin